 Restaurant menu translation

-AI-assisted menu translation with restaurant control.
+Restaurant menu translation, with the restaurant in control.

 iMango